Vigilante 8 Arcade: Development and marketing

-Although the cars are mostly based on the original Vigilante 8, the soundtrack is a remixed version of the music from Vigilante 8: 2nd Offense.
-V8 Arcade supports the Xbox Live Vision camera, allowing players to see their opponents face to face.
-Developers Isopod Labs also converted the original cars from Vigilante 8 as unlockable bonus content.
-J3Concepts also created a custom theme for the original blades Xbox 360 dashboard.
-A downloadable content add-on known as the High Octane pack was released on Xbox Live marketplace on December 3, a month after the game's release.
-It featured three new characters and two new levels.
+Vehicles in Vigilante 8 Arcade are largely based on the original Vigilante 8 and the soundtrack is a remixed version of the music from Vigilante 8: 2nd Offense.
+The game supports the Xbox Live Vision camera, allowing players to see opponents face-to-face.
+Isopod Labs also converted the original cars from Vigilante 8 as unlockable bonus content.
+A custom theme was created by J3Concepts for the original blades Xbox 360 dashboard.
+A downloadable content add-on, titled High Octane Pack, featured three new characters and two new levels, and was released on Xbox Live marketplace in December 3, 2008.

 Reception

 Vigilante 8 Arcade received "mixed" reviews according to the review aggregation website Metacritic.

 Reviewers generally remarked on the game's multiplayer as its strong point.
 Official Xbox Magazine UK reviewer Ryan King called V8 Arcade "a glorious throwback to a simpler age in gaming".
 He further applauded the game's online multiplayer, stating that it was some of the best that Xbox Live Arcade has to offer players.
-Cheat Code Central's Jason Lauritzen felt the game was nostalgic.
 Nate Ahearn of IGN welcomed the game's salvage gameplay mechanic while also praising the online multiplayer.
 Official Xbox Magazine's Mitch Dyer also commented on the strong multiplayer, and added positive remarks on the amount of weaponry and number of firing modes per weapon.
 TeamXbox's Tom Price noted the game's "big levels, tons of weapon pickups, and crazy opponents" calling them "simple and effective".
 Reviewer Andrew Hayward of 1UP.com stated the game's predecessors "built a solid foundation for taking the series online" adding that the game as fun when "pounding mortar shots and missiles at some unfortunate foe from afar".

 Critics were disappointed in the poor controls, gameplay glitches, and game camera issues.
 OXM's Dyer commented that the game had "crummy controls" and a poor camera.
 Reviewer Austin Light of GameSpot also cited poor controls, physics, and gameplay glitches.
 Eurogamer's Dan Whitehead felt the controls were weak in comparison to the original Vigilante 8.
 He further felt the game did not meet up to its potential.
-1UP.com's Hayward further agreed with Whitehead, saying "sadly [...] most of Vigilante 8: Arcade's issues are technical in nature".
+1UP.com's Hayward further agreed with Whitehead, saying "sadly [...] most of Vigilante 8 Arcade's issues are technical in nature".

 Vigilante 8 Arcade sold over 60,000 copies as of June 2010.
 Though reviews of the game had been mixed, some reviewers cited its relatively inexpensive 800 Microsoft Point cost as a selling point.